A Relaxed Ka\v{c}anov Iteration for the $p$-Poisson Problem: Introduction

 In Section~\ref{sec:epslimit} we study how the minimizers~$u_\epsilon$ of the relaxed energy~$\Jeps$ converge to the minimizer~$u$ of the original problem.
-This convergence can also be interpreted as a limit in the sense of $\Gamma$-convergence.
-We use a novel argument based on the Lipschitz truncation technique to establish a recovery sequence.
-However, we go beyond a pure $\Gamma$-limit and provide specific rates of convergence depending on~$\epsilon$.
+This convergence can also be interpreted as a limit in the sense of $\Gamma$-convergence \cite{MR1968440,MR1201152}.
+Differently, e.g., from \cite{MR1440119}, we use a novel argument based on the Lipschitz truncation technique to establish a recovery sequence for the $\Gamma-\lim\sup$.
+In particular, thanks to the finer tools mentioned above, we can go beyond a pure compactness argument as provided by the $\Gamma$-limit and derive precise rates of convergence depending on~$\epsilon$.

 Finally, in Section~\ref{sec:algebraic} we combine the estimates of the two previous sections to deduce an overall error analysis with algebraic rates.